A wide array of organizations assists people with special needs in the Netherlands, from transport to education to holidays.

 Old Dutch cities with narrow, uneven streets and bikes parked everywhere are not brilliant terrain for those in wheelchairs, but access is improving.

-Help is available getting to/through Schiphol airport and Dutch railways, and there’s a bureau for disabled travellers (call 030 235 7822 or register online) to request journey assistance.
+Help is available getting to/through Schiphol airport and Dutch railways, and there’s a bureau for disabled travelers (call 030 235 7822 or register online) to request journey assistance.
 Your gemeente site will give local information, often in English, for the location of disabled parking places and other access issues, or look up zorg en welzijn and gehandicapten.

 Education